martinbjeldbak/awesome_nested_fields/README.md

 Awesome Nested Fields [![Gem Version](https://badge.fury.io/rb/awesome_nested_fields.png)](http://badge.fury.io/rb/awesome_nested_fields)
 =====================

+NOTE: This repository is a reupload of https://github.com/manzhikov/awesome_nested_fields, which has been removed, as of March 2023.
+It was a clone of the now-deprecated https://github.com/lailsonbm/awesome_nested_fields.
+It contains a commit [a0f13f9f3ad6be22313f008a238ca30a753492a2](https://github.com/martinbjeldbak/awesome_nested_fields/commit/a0f13f9f3ad6be22313f008a238ca30a753492a2) to this project that some projects may be relying on.

 In Rails, you can create forms that have fields from nested models.
 For example, if a person has many phone numbers, you can easily create a form that receives data from the person and from a fixed number of phones.
 However, when you want to allow the person to insert multiple, indefinite phones, you're in trouble: it's [much harder](http://railscasts.com/episodes/196-nested-model-form-part-1) [than it](http://railscasts.com/episodes/197-nested-model-form-part-2) [should be](http://stackoverflow.com/questions/1704142/unobtrusive-dynamic-form-fields-in-rails-with-jquery).
 Well, not anymore.